What affordable housing is, types of affordable housing, who provides it and how you can rent or buy an affordable home.

 Affordable rented properties

-These properties are more expensive than social rented properties but the rent is usually controlled so it’s not more than 80% of local market rents.
-Some affordable rented housing is owned by us and some by registered providers, such as housing associations.
+These properties are more expensive than social rented properties but the rent is controlled.
+The rent is not more than 80% of local market rents or Local Housing Allowance, whichever is the lower, including service charges.

 Intermediate rented properties